 This post may contain affiliate links.
 Please read our disclosure policy.
 As an Amazon Associate, I earn from qualifying purchases.

-This miso-teriyaki black cod features buttery sablefish fillets coated in a deeply savory, lightly sweet marinade.
-White miso, soy sauce, honey, brown sugar, ginger, and garlic cook into a glossy sauce that caramelizes beautifully under the broiler.
-After a short marinate, the fish broils in just minutes, delivering rich umami flavor with a tender, flaky finish.
+Miso black cod features buttery sablefish fillets coated in a deeply savory, lightly sweet marinade.
+White miso, soy sauce, honey, brown sugar, ginger, and garlic create a glossy glaze that caramelizes beautifully under the broiler.
+The rich, flaky fish pairs perfectly with the umami-packed marinade, making this restaurant-worthy dish surprisingly easy to prepare at home.

 Here’s Why This Teriyaki Cod Recipe Works

-If you love this recipe, try my teriyaki salmon recipe.
+If you love this recipe, try my teriyaki salmon recipe or my miso glazed sea bass for more quick weeknight dinners.

 Ingredient Notes